Natural Baby Life logo (480 x 130)

 Is bread good for you during pregnancy?

-Bread can be a healthy source of carbohydrates and whole grains for both mother and baby.
+Bread is a healthy source of carbohydrates and whole grains for both mother and baby.

-If your bread cravings are constant, and you find yourself eating bread and only bread, that’s a different matter entirely.
+If your bread cravings are constant, and you find yourself eating bread and only bread, it’s a good idea to bring it up to your doctor.
 Many types of bread, white bread especially, are lacking in nutrients and contain preservatives and additives, along with a lot of sodium and carbohydrates.
-It’s vital to follow a healthy and balanced diet when pregnant, however much your cravings may be encouraging you to beeline to your bread box for your next fix.

 The guidelines for a healthy daily diet during pregnancy include: